kairoaraujo/vvu/README.md

 Utilization
 ===========

-* Menu Options *
+## Menu Options

 VIO VHOST UTILITY

-1. Make a vhostX.txt file with hdisks and lun hexa id from the EMC inq.
+1. Make a vhostX.txt file with hdisks and lun hexa id from the EMC inq.\n
 2. Find hdisks using a wwn files
 3. Show README (help and instructons)
 4. Quit

-* Options details *
+## Options details

-1. Make a vhostX.txt file with hdisks and lun hexa id from the EMC inq.
+1 -  Make a vhostX.txt file with hdisks and lun hexa id from the EMC inq.

 .
 The lsmap file is output of vio command  '$lsmap -all > lsmap.txt' .
 The inq file is output of vio command using EMC inq: 'inq -xxx_wwn > inq.txt' (xxx_wwn = clar_wwn, sym_wwn, etc... check inq -h)

-2. Find hdisks using a wwn files
+2 - Find hdisks using a wwn files

 .
 The wwn file is a simple file with wwns line by line

        Sample:
        600601605fd02900b369420ab5cedf11
        600601605fd029008a2dbc62b5cedf11
        600601605fd029005a4d44a5b4cedf11
        600601605fd02900347fb41ab9cedf11
        (...)

 .
 The inq file is output of vio command using EMC inq: 'inq -xxx_wwn > inq.txt' (xxx_wwn = clar_wwn, sym_wwn, etc... check inq -h)

 Screenshots
 ===========